Mapio Hendre'r Ywydd

 The ice is thick around the island, but we got within 5 miles of it, so we took the helicopters and landed on the sea ice at the foot of steep black cliffs.
 From there we hiked about a mile and half south across the ice to a large colony of Emperor penguins at the southeastern end of the island.
 These are the stars of the movies March of the Penguins and Happy Feet.
 They walk long distances across the ice to breed, and after the egg is laid it is transferred to the male who then stands on the ice through the severe Antarctic winter holding it on his feet.

 The males in the colony huddle together against the cold.
 The march of the penguins was first observed by Captain Scott on his first expedition.
 Their chicks are some of the cutest things on the planet and infitinely photogenic.
-We have a couple of examples of Emperor penguins in our collections in Cardiff, including one presented to us by Lt Teddy Evans of Scott’s last expedition, and that will be on display in January.
+We have a couple of examples of Emperor penguins in our collections in Cardiff, including one presented to us by Lt Teddy Evans of Scott’s last expedition, and that will be in January.

 Polychaete research in the Falklands by Teresa Darbyshire - last day